Yamini2001/LeetCode-Solutions/README.md

 Return the product matrix of the grid.

 ## Equal Sum Grid Partition
-Return true if such a partition exists; otherwise return false.
+Return true if such a partition exists; otherwise, return false.

 ## Subsets
 Given an integer array nums of unique elements, return all possible subsets (the power set).

+## Matrix Similarity After Cyclic Shifts
+Return true if the final modified matrix after k steps is identical to the original matrix, and false otherwise.